HISTORY OF PASCO COUNTY

 JOHN A. MOBLEY (1872-1940), known as "Captain Jack Mobley," spent his entire life in the Slaughter community, according to his obituary.
 He was born Mar.
 13, 1872, and died on Aug.
 7, 1940.
 He was survived by his widow, three daughters, Mrs. Charles Johnson and Mrs. Henry Weeks of Slaughter, and Mrs. Charles Outlaw of Kissimmee, one son, James Mobley of Tampa, and a brother Henry Mobley of Plant City.

 JAMES HENRY MORAN (1852-1922) was one of the original settlers in Port Richey.
 He was born in Barre, Mass.
-He married Alma H. Fosdick on July 2, 1888.
-He left Boston for New Port Richey on April 27, 1912, arriving when it was "nothing but a jungle and wild lands," according to his obituary.
+He married Alma Hartwell Fosdick on July 2, 1888.
+He left Boston for New Port Richey on April 27, 1912, arriving when it was “nothing but a jungle and wild lands,” according to his obituary.
 In the early days he was president of the Settlers' club and was active in civic affairs.
 He was the proprietor of a feed store and he served as the second station agent in New Port Richey until 1920 when he retired from the business.
 He was President of the Board of Trade in early 1922.
-According to his obituary, "He had a great love for children and was ever a champion of their rights for better educational facilities.
-His funeral was attended in a body by the students of the high school as a mark of the esteem in which he was held by them."
 A 1920 newspaper shows an advertisement for Mrs. J. H. Moran, teacher of piano.
+His obituary stated, “He had a great love for children and was ever a champion of their rights for better educational facilities.
+His funeral was attended in a body by the students of the high school as a mark of the esteem in which he was held by them.”
+On Dec.
+7, 1923, his widow Alma married John Warren Kilborn in Tampa.
+She resided in New Port Richey until the early 1940s when she moved to Plant City with Letha Goheen, who had run the New Port Richey depot until it closed.

 GEORGE MANDY MORRISH (1849-1929), born in England, was described as a fruit-grower living at Anclote in an 1886 genealogy book.
 On April 8, 1885, he married Adeline Child Hubbard (b.
 Mary 24, 1857).
 The Florida State Gazetteer (1886-87) has “G. M. Morrish, prop.
 Palmetto House, gen. mdse. and agt.
 Fla.
 Land & Col. Co.”
 According to History of Tarpon Springs by Robert Franklin Pent, “Mr. Morrish, an Englishman, moved in with his family and became the grocer and postmaster [of Anclote], Mr. Craver having moved out.”
 More information is at http://www.floridaroots.net/morrish_line/morrish.html, which includes a link to a photo.